spiffe/spiffe/standards/SPIFFE_Trust_Domain_and_Bundle.md

 In summary, a security-in-depth best practice is to maintain a one-to-one mapping between trust domain and root keys so as to reduce subtle (yet catastrophic) authentication and authorization implementation errors.
 Systems which do reuse root keys across trust domains should ensure that (a) the SVID-issuing system (eg. CA) correctly implements authorization checks prior to issuing SVIDs and (b) that relying parties (ie. systems consuming the SVIDs) correctly implement robust authentication and authorization systems capable of disambiguating multiple trust domains.

 ### 6.3.
 JSON Key Duplication
-The JavaScript Object Notation (JSON) Data Interchange Format (RFC 8259), which serves as the standard for JSON data format, states that the names within an object SHOULD be unique.
+[RFC 8259][12], which serves as the standard for JSON data format, states that the names within an object SHOULD be unique.
 Furthermore, it emphasizes that when the names within a JSON object are not unique, the behavior of software that receives such an object is unpredictable.
 This behavior poses an unacceptable security risk when the JSON format is used to represent SPIFFE Bundle Maps, as the presence of duplicate trust domain names could lead to the incorrect bundle being selected for use in validating SVIDs.
 As such, it is important that libraries parsing SPIFFE bundle maps employ duplicate key detection.

 ## Appendix A. SPIFFE Bundle Example
 In the following example, we configure an initial SPIFFE bundle for the trust domain named `example.com` and then demonstrate how the bundle is updated during root key rotation.